South Korean president travels to UAE, seeks arms sales | Headlines

 - Country:

-South Korean President Yoon Suk Yeol received an honor guard welcome Sunday on a trip to the United Arab Emirates as he hopes to expand its military sales here.
+South Korean President Yoon Suk Yeol received an honour guard welcome Sunday on a trip to the United Arab Emirates as he hopes to expand its military sales here.

+Yoon's visit comes as South Korea conducts business deals worth billions of dollars and stations special forces troops to defend the UAE, an arrangement that drew criticism under his liberal predecessor.

+Yoon arrived at Qasr Al Watan palace in Abu Dhabi on Sunday.
+He was greeted by Emirati leader Sheikh Mohammed bin Zayed Al Nahyan, who took office in May after serving as the country's de facto ruler for years.
+An honor guard of traditionally dressed Emiratis greeted Yoon and his wife, Kim Keon Hee.
+They twirled model Lee-Enfield rifles alongside troops on camelback and horseback.
+Inside, a military band played the South Korean and Emirati national anthems.

-After the ceremony, Yonhap quoted Sheikh Mohammed as saying the UAE planned to invest USD 30 billion in South Korea.
+After the ceremony, South Korea's Yonhap news agency quoted Sheikh Mohammed as saying the UAE planned to invest $30 billion in South Korea.
 "We decided to make the investment with confidence in the Republic of Korea that keeps its promises under all circumstances," he said.

 The report did not elaborate.

-While energy-hungry South Korea does rely on the Emirates for just under 10 per cent of its crude oil supply, Seoul has struck a series of deals far beyond oil with this nation of seven sheikhdoms that closely tie the nation to Abu Dhabi.
+While energy-hungry South Korea does rely on the Emirates for just under 10% of its crude oil supply, Seoul has struck a series of deals far beyond oil with this nation of seven sheikhdoms that closely tie the nation to Abu Dhabi.
 South Korea's trade with the UAE is into the billions of dollars worth of cars, material and other goods.

+The importance of the trip for Seoul could be seen in the South Korean business leaders attending a camel meat luncheon at the palace.
+Those there included Hyundai Motor Group Chairman Euisun Chung, Samsung Electronics Executive Chairman Lee Jae-yong and SK Group Chairman Chey Tae-won.

 Before Yoon's trip, officials described the visit as seeking to solidify the ties already in place between the two countries.
 "This visit will strengthen strategic cooperation with our brother country UAE in the four core cooperative sectors of nuclear power, energy, investment and defense," said Kim Sung-han, director of national security in Yoon's government.

-On Saturday, South Korea's Yonhap news agency quoted an anonymous presidency official as also saying that an arms deal was planned.
+On Saturday, Yonhap quoted an anonymous presidency official as also saying that an arms deal was planned.

 ''The atmosphere is extremely ripe for security or military cooperation between South Korea and the UAE involving the arms industry," the official said, according to Yonhap.